 Never Get Yourself Into Debt Over Car Repairs Again By Choosing Protect My Car

-Depending on your vehicle it could cost you up to $10,000 dollars to make repairs to components like the transmission and suspension.
+The cost of repairs will depend on your vehicle, but it can cost you thousands of dollars to make repairs to components like the transmission and suspension, which is money most Americans don’t have.

 Yes, you heard that right.